LEAP - Locally Empowered Areas of Protection in the Western Indian Ocean

 State of implementation/results

-- The project was officially launched on the 16th of September 2019.
-A National Working Group (NWG) was set up in Seychelles with members from various government departments and civil society stakeholders that will guide the project.
-The project sites have been identified (namely Port Launay Marine Park and Baie Ternay Marine Park) and ongoing site-level consultations and surveys (socio-economic and ecological) are being carried out.
+- The project sites have been identified (namely Port Launay Marine Park and Baie Ternay Marine Park) and ongoing site-level consultations and surveys (socio-economic and ecological) are being carried out.
+The marine biodiversity assessment was completed at the end of Q4 2020.

-- A first report on sustainable financing of LMMAs has been produced and will constitute the base of a more comprehensive one that will aim at being widely accessible.
+- In Kenya, an indicator framework and protocol to conduct a sustainable financing assessment has been developed.
+A first report on sustainable financing of LMMAs has been produced and will constitute the base of a more comprehensive one that will aim at being widely accessible.